 As of May 1, 2021, Metropolitan had outstanding \$2.8 million of Senior Revenue Bonds bearing interest in a term mode, comprised of its 2014 Series C-3 Bonds (the "Term Mode Bonds").
 The Term Mode Bonds initially bear interest at a fixed rate for a specified period from their date of issuance, after which there shall be determined a new interest mode for such Term Mode Bonds (which may be another term mode, a daily mode, a weekly mode, a short-term mode or an index mode) or the Term Mode Bonds may be converted to bear fixed interest rates through the maturity date thereof.
-The owners of the Term Mode Bonds must tender for purchase, and Metropolitan must purchase, all of the Term Mode Bonds on the specified scheduled mandatory tender date of each term period for such Term Mode Bonds.
+The owners of the Term Mode Bonds on the specified scheduled mandatory tender date of each term period for such Term Mode Bonds.
 The Term Mode Bonds outstanding as of May 1, 2021, are summarized in the following table: